Common surface features of Mars: Layers

-Layers, as seen by HiRISE under HiWish program Location is Tempe Terra Note: this is an enlargement of the previous image.

 Layers breaking up into boulders in Galle Crater, as seen by HiRISE under HiWish program Location is Argyre quadrangle.

 Layers and gullies in Galle Crater, as seen by HiRISE under HiWish program Location is Argyre quadrangle.

-Layered mesa in mound in Galle Crater, as seen by HiRISE under HiWish program Location is Argyre quadrangle.

-Layers and polygons in mound in Galle Crater, as seen by HiRISE under HiWish program Location is Argyre quadrangle.

 Close view of layers in mound in Galle Crater, as seen by HiRISE under HiWish program Location is Argyre quadrangle.

 Close view of layers, as seen by HiRISE under HiWish program At least one layer is light-toned which may indicated hydrated minerals.
 Location is Arabia quadrangle.

-Close view of layers, as seen by HiRISE under HiWish program Location is Arabia quadrangle.

 Wide view of layers in crater, as seen by HiRISE under HiWish program parts of this image are enlarged in other images that follow.

 Close view of layers, as seen by HiRISE under HiWish program Box shows the size of a football field.

 Close view of layers, as seen by HiRISE under HiWish program Box shows the size of a football field.

 Close view of layers, as seen by HiRISE under HiWish program Box shows the size of a football field.